andreas-kupries/critcl/README.md

 # Documentation

  *  Too much to cover here.
-Please go to http://jcw.github.com/critcl for online reading, or the directories **embedded/www** and **embedded/man** for local copies of the documentation in HTML and nroff formats, respectively.
+Please go to http://andreas-kupries.github.com/critcl for online reading, or the directories **embedded/www** and **embedded/man** for local copies of the documentation in HTML and nroff formats, respectively.

 # History

+ *  **2013-01-21** : Move code to from jcw to andreas-kupries.

  *  **2011-08-18** : Move code to public repository on GitHub